I don’t even think you know how important the Bristol Stool Chart is.

 • More serious conditions such as inflammatory bowel disease or colon cancer

-Bristol Stool Chart PDF
+Bristol Stool Chart Printable

-If you’d like to have the perfect Bristol Stool Chart PDF, I have made it accessible via my Etsy store HERE.
+If you’d like to have the perfect Bristol Stool Chart printable via a Bristol Stool Chart PDF, you’ll find it through my Etsy store HERE.

-This page comes from the 90-day gut healing journal.
 If you have a copy of the e-version journal or printed, you’ll have this sheet 24/7 at your hands all the time.
-Remember what I said in the video above; critical, could be life saving.

 Bristol Stool Chart Versions

-There are so many great visuals of the chart out there.
 Here are some of my favorites (hover over each one to pin):

 Bristol Stool Chart agutsygirl.com Bed Wetting and Accidents #bristolstoolscale #ibs #guthealth #healthyliving